jasp-stats/jasp-desktop/Docs/development/jasp-adding-module.md

 A nice line to break your menu even better than a GroupTitle would do.
 It has no properties.

-### `icons/`
-The icons folder is where you should place all icons you want to show, aka one for the ribbonbar that opens the [menu](#description-menu) and possibly more for use with headers and/or analyses.
-Preferably this is an [svg](https://nl.wikipedia.org/wiki/Scalable_Vector_Graphics) because this scales very gracefully.
-You could also use [png](https://nl.wikipedia.org/wiki/Portable_network_graphics) or [jpg](https://nl.wikipedia.org/wiki/JPEG) but since these do not scale very well they could make your icon look pretty bad on some computers.
-If you specify an icon somewhere in [Description.qml](#Description.qml) you should include the extension but not the path.
-As an example, the file `ModuleName/inst/icons/myGorgeousIcon.svg` would be specified only as `myGorgeousIcon.svg` and JASP will make sure to retrieve it from this directory.

 ### `qml/`
 The qml folder is where you place your [qml](https://en.wikipedia.org/wiki/QML) files.
 In practice you probably want to have at least a single qml file per analysis.
 You can then specify which file to use per analysis in the [menu](#description-menu), the names should include the extension `.qml` as well.
 A detailed guide on creating QML files can be found [here](jasp-qml-guide.md).
 As an aside, if you want to go for creating you own reusable qml components you can store them here as well.
 This is described in more detail [here](jasp-qml-guide.md#advanced-usage).

-### `R/`
-In the R folder you should place your R file(s).
-You could add all your analyses into one file, or store separately them into separate files (recommended).
-You might event want to separate the reusable parts of your code further into their own file(s).
-The important part is that the name(s) of your main function(s) match the name(s) you specified under `function` in the analysis-entries of the [menu](#description-menu).
-A detailed guide on creating R analyses can be found [here](r-analyses-guide.md).

 ### `help/`
 The help folder is where you place the documentation for your module.
 You should name the helpfile for each analysis with the exact same functionname as your analysis has. **Only all characters should be lowercase**.